 - If you have fixed a bug or added a feature that should be tested, please add test cases!

 - Make sure the test suite passes (

 - Make sure rebase your code to keep the history clean.

-- Make sure your commit message meet the guidelines
+- Make sure your commit message meet the requirements of guidelines

 ng-zorro-antd and running

-npm install to fetch its dependencies, you can run the following commands:
+npm install to install its dependencies, you can also run the following commands:

 npm startruns NG-ZORRO website locally.